 Shared Traits Of Adult Children Born To Alcoholic Parents

-The difficult childhood and adolescence of children born to alcoholics often causes the emergence of certain personality traits.
+The difficult childhood and adolescence of children born to alcoholics often cause the emergence of certain personality traits.
 Thirteen traits were identified by Janet Woititz in her book, Adult Children of Alcoholics, published in 1983, built upon the original laundry list of characteristics shared by adult children of alcoholics.

 Not every child born to an alcoholic parent will share all these traits, but they will often display at least a few.
 The characteristics as identified by Woititz are as follows: